yoniholmes/grunt-text-replace/README.md

 - **Source/Destination paths in function callback**.
 The above change makes it easier to add the source and destination paths as part of the data parameter in the function callback, which is a requested feature.
-- **Grunt 4.0 'files' and 'options'**.
-At some point I might move to bringing the plugin in alignment with the Grunt 4.0 convention of having standard 'files' and 'options' objects.
+- **Grunt 4.0 'options'**.
+At some point I might move to bringing the plugin in alignment with the Grunt 4.0 convention of having a standard 'options' object.

 ## Release History